 Harry thought that was reasonable, so he nodded and moved on to the third door.
 This one did in fact open, but it opened into a dark room, with a number of planets floating in mid air.
 "That's a bit of an odd room, isn't it?"
 Harry muttered.

 Fleur merely smiled and moved on to the next door, which also did not open.
 When she pushed on the fifth door, it swung inward and revealed a long rectangular room brilliantly lit.
 It took a moment for their eyes to adjust to the sudden light, but when they did, a curious sight met their eyes.
 The room was filled with tables and shelves, some large and some small, and every surface was filled with all manner of items related to time.
 There were clocks, from watches—a large table was devoted to pocket and wrist watches of all sizes and shapes—carriage clocks, wall clocks, grandfather clocks, and even a few cuckoo clocks hanging on the walls, leading Harry to speculate that when the top of the hour came around, the level of noise in the room would likely be deafening with all the bells, cuckoos, chimes, and everything else which would ring simultaneously.
 In another part of the room, several shelves and nearby tables were filled with hourglasses, ancient and new, ornate and simple, large and small.
 Then Harry looked to another part of the room and saw the light shining off a shelf containing a large number of time turners, from the simple small hourglasses on a chain, like the one Hermione had used during her third year, to much larger and more unwieldy devices which could only sit upon a desk when used.
-Of course, that begged the question of how they would transform one back into time, considering how the time turner Hermione would only turn someone who had the chain around their neck at the time.
+Of course, that begged the question of how they would move one back into time, considering how the time turner Hermione would only turn someone who had the chain around their neck at the time.
 Harry glanced at Hermione, noticing her peering at the time turners with some interest.

 Finally, toward the far side of the room against the left wall there stood a large crystal bell jar.
 The dazzling light which filled the room emanated from the bell jar, and became brighter and more intense the closer they moved toward it.
 From within its depths, something moved, but Harry decided against investigating—they were here for a purpose, after all, and regardless of his curiosity, he would not allow himself to become sidetracked.

 They passed quickly and silently through the Time Room, intent upon the door which stood at the far end.
-To either side there were several other doors, but where they led to Harry could not say.
+To either side there were several other doors, but where they led Harry could not say.
 Upon attaining the far end of the room, Harry opened the door, and stepped into the room beyond.